Leena Kumari 10 Min Read

 Core Understanding

-• Co-Regulation: Humans regulate each other; compassionate connection is a biological necessity, not a luxury.
+• Co-Regulation: Compassionate connection is a biological necessity.

-• Environment Matters: Healing spaces (nature, quiet, compassion) actively lower stress hormones and support recovery.
+• Environment Matters: Healing spaces must biologically support calm.

 Safety is not only a physical condition.
 It is a biological state, a relational experience, and an internal sense of permission to exist without threat.
 Without safety, the mind cannot integrate, the body cannot regulate, and the nervous system cannot heal.